-The Small Minority Business Assistance program duplicates services available to all small businesses through the Small Business Ombudsman program for advocacy, regulatory analysis, technical and contracting assistance, and informational services.
-The EPA should not condition services or reward or deny contracts based on race or gender.
+The Small Minority Business Assistance program duplicates services available to all small businesses through the Small Business Ombudsman program for advocacy, regulatory analysis, technical and

 - Diane Katz, "An Environmental Policy Primer for the Next President," Heritage Foundation Backgrounder No. 3079, December 14, 2015. - "Environmental Protection Agency," in The Heritage Foundation, Blueprint for Reform: A Comprehensive Policy Agenda for a New Administration in 2017, Mandate for Leadership Series, 2016, pp. 94-98.